MGA4all/MGA4all_algorithms/README.md

 ## Running MGA4all

-We separate out the modelling backends into optional groups (e.g. `pypsa`).
-So depending on the model someone wants to work with, you have to choose the appropriate backend.
+We separate the MGA algorithms (e.g., `random_directions`) and modelling backends (e.g. `pypsa`).
+You can choose the MGA algorithm that best fits your needs and, depending on the modelling framework you want to work with, choose the appropriate backend.

 We prefer using [`hatch`](https://hatch.pypa.io/latest/install/) (>=1.16) to create/manage necessary environments and run commands